It’s back to school time again! Whether your kids are headed back this week or in a month, it’s time to get ready. This post is all about

 Read my daily makeup routine by clicking here.

 I highly recommend the Mary Kay 3-in-1 cleanser, too, because it cleanses, exfoliates and freshens in one step.
 My other favorite multi-tasking product is the Mary Kay Moisture Renewing Gel Mask.
 It feels almost like aloe and you can use it as a quick mask or wear it overnight if your skin is dry, inflamed or stressed.
 Read my daily skin care routine by clicking here.
-Contact me if you need a facial or a MakeUpdate or you can shop on my personal Mary Kay website here.
+Contact me if you need the contact info for my favorite Mary Kay reps.

 4. Designate a “mom zone,” “home management zone” or “family command center.”